fupnewatch/BetterSounds/README.md

 ㅤOrb

-ㅤDig (to make it work, follow the assets/minecraft/sounds path to find the "dig (useless)" folder and remove "(useless)" what would happen is just dig)
+ㅤDig (to make it work, follow the assets/minecraft/sounds path to find the "dig (useless)" folder and remove "ㅤ(useless)" what would happen is just dig)